DamonOehlman/yow-typedjs/deck/comparisons.md

 [https://flowtype.org/](https://flowtype.org/)

 - Initial release: [November 2014](https://code.facebook.com/posts/1505962329687926/flow-a-new-static-type-checker-for-javascript/)
-- Types defined inline with code
+- Types defined inline with code (as per TypeScript).
-- Built with OCaml
+- Built with OCaml.
-- Classes are nominally typed, Interfaces are structurally typed
-- Not a compiler, but a static type checker
+- Not a compiler, but a static type checker.

 :::

 ## Pros

-- Very solid editor integration (Atom, VSCode, etc)
+- Solid editor integration (Atom, VSCode, etc).
 - Types defined as not nullable by default.
 - Doesn't go over the top with language features.
-- Doesn't force you into either OO or FP
+- Doesn't force you into either OO or FP.
-- Plays nice with other tools
+- Plays nice with other tools.
-- Developed with OCaml
+- Developed with OCaml (very personal opinion here).

 :::

 ## Cons

-- Some very weak validation in parts, but:
+- Permits weak type validation (`any` types are not type checker errors), but:
   1. Can be supplemented with eslint rules
-  2. Type coverage tools are fantastic
+  2. Type coverage tools are fantastic and supplement guards when falling back to `any` types.

-- Setting up a development environment is an adventure in tool chains
+- Setting up a development environment is an adventure in tool chains (eslint, babel, etc).
-- Still under heavy development
+- Still under heavy development (features like `$Keys()` is unstable).